Last updated 2014

 According to the installation instructions, the remote can be mounted using the supplied double-sided tape or left

 loose.
-We couldn't find a suitable, perfectly-flat mounting spot and left it in a cubby hole at the top of the center stack.
+I couldn't find a suitable, perfectly-flat mounting spot and left it in a cubby hole at the top of the center stack.

-The first time we went to change the audio volume, it had already disappeared.
-It later was found under the passenger
+The first time I went to change the audio volume, it had already disappeared.
+I later found it under the passenger

 Unlike most consumer electronics with remote controls, televisions for example, there are no backup controls.
 Without